dheerajvs/art-gallery/src/pages/about.md

   - place: 'Los Angeles, USA'
     quote: >-
       Sowmya is a truly outstanding artist I have come across.
-I'm overwhelmed with the stunning Tanjore painting that she had made for me.
+I'm overwhelmed with the stunning Tanjore painting of Lord Vishnu that she has made for me.
 I thank her for taking the time to execute the painting with ultimate perfection and passion.
     title: Shobha Srinivasan
   - place: 'Doctor, Imphal'
     quote: >-